orchetect/TimecodeKit/README.md

 #### Timecode Validation: SwiftUI Text

-This method can produce an `NSAttributedString` highlighting individual invalid timecode components with a specified set of modifiers.
+This method can produce a SwiftUI `Text` view highlighting individual invalid timecode components with a specified set of modifiers.

 ```swift
 TCC(h: 1, m: 20, s: 75, f: 60)